letsencrypt/website/content/en/post/2026-04-10-test-sites.md

 The actual content of the website isn't terribly important: We just have a little HTML page explaining what the site is.
 But since this website is meant for testing clients, there's more than just browsers connecting.
 In particular, it's pretty routine that I try connecting with `curl` or some other terminal http client, and getting a bunch of HTML spewed to your terminal isn't very nice.

-As a small easter egg, we added a plain text version of the website with an ASCII art version of our logo that we serve if your HTTP client doesn't include text/html in its `Accept` HTTP header.
+As a small Easter egg, we added a plain text version of the website with an ASCII art version of our logo that we serve if your HTTP client doesn't include text/html in its `Accept` HTTP header.
 You can pass a ?txt or ?html URL parameter to specifically request one or the other version of the content, if you just want to [see the ASCII art](https://valid.x2.test-certs.letsencrypt.org/?txt).

 Let's Encrypt has four root certificates right now.
 Each of them have test sites linked both here and from [our documentation](/certificates/).